 Every CFO has a comprehensive payment policy, documenting the review, approval, and denial procedures for their organization’s payment scenarios.
 These policies have multiplied in complexity, as new examples are introduced, often in response to fraud exposures and attempts.
 The challenge for CFOs is screening every single payment that goes out the door against these payment policies.
 While CIOs can digitize payment policies, the algorithms and data required to identify and quarantine suspicious payments require more advanced automation that API-driven connectivity platforms are ready to support.

 Eliminating Duplicate Payments

 Among the most significant and frequent types of violations that occur are duplicate invoice payments.
 Duplicate payments can result in time-consuming investigations, significant efforts to recuperate money, compliance consequences, and reputational damage.

-Large amounts of duplicate low-value/highvolume payments, which often go unnoticed for large periods of time, can result in substantial losses and lengthy investigations.
-Meanwhile, a small amount of duplicate high-value/low-volume payments might be noticed quickly but will surely have immediate repercussions on an organization’s cash flow.
-Kyriba’s Fraud Module has exceptional screening capabilities to detect and stop these errors before they happen.
+Large amounts of duplicate payments, in the form of low-value and high volume, often go unnoticed for large periods of time.
+This can result in substantial losses and lengthy investigations.
+Meanwhile, a small amount of duplicate payments in the form of high-value and low-volume might be noticed quickly but will surely have immediate repercussions on an organization’s cash flow.
+Kyriba’s Payments Fraud Detection Module has exceptional screening capabilities to detect and stop these errors before they happen.

-Even stopping just one errant payment can prove to be imperative; last year, Kyriba halted a payment for a client that would have resulted in a $1.68 million loss.
+Even stopping just one errant duplicate payments can prove to be imperative; last year, Kyriba halted a payment for a client that would have resulted in a $1.68 million loss.
 In 2020 alone, Kyriba saved its clients more than $350 million by stopping hundreds of duplicate payments.